Sal Vulcano: Personal life

 On an episode of Impractical Jokers, he said that he was hit by a car at the age of four.

 Vulcano has two tattoos of Jaden Smith: one on his left thigh which he received as a punishment on the show, and an updated portrait on his right thigh which he received as part of a segment in Impractical Jokers: The Movie.

 On March 13, 2014, Vulcano's Impractical Jokers costar James Murray jokingly, yet legally, married Vulcano's sister, Jenna Vulcano, as a result of Vulcano's punishment in the season 3 finale, "Brother-in-Loss"; they annulled the marriage shortly after.

-In May 2024, Vulcano appeared on Theo Von's podcast This Past Weekend, where he revealed he married his long-time girlfriend and had a 20-month-old daughter with her.
-In October of 2025, Vulcano revealed on Ryan Sickler’s podcast that he and his girlfriend had another child together a 10-month-old son.
+In May 2024, Vulcano appeared on Theo Von's podcast This Past Weekend, where he revealed that he had married his long-time girlfriend and had a 20-month-old daughter with her.
+In October of 2025, Vulcano revealed on Ryan Sickler’s podcast that he and his wife had had another child together, a 10-month-old son.

 A certified ordained minister, Vulcano officiated former Tenderloins member Joe Gatto's wedding.

 Vulcano has been a member of the Honorable Order of Kentucky Colonels since June 15, 2016.

-Vulcano is a New York Yankees fan and a pro wrestling fan, he made an appearance on the pre show of WrestleMania 35.
+Vulcano is a New York Yankees fan and a pro wrestling fan.
+He made an appearance on the pre-show of WrestleMania 35.